 The field looks at the public sphere, our activities in the world.
-With the sword killed points to violence.
+Killed with the sword points to violence.
 This spirit of violence can also sometimes characterize us.
 Think of violent language.
 This language defiles us.
-If we react aggressively, we have touched a corpse or something that reminds to it.
+If we react aggressively, we have touched a corpse or something like it.

-The bones of a human being, a bone, represent something that reminds in the distance of death.
+The bones of a human being, a bone, represents something that reminds us of the distance of death.
 It is the picture of a generally accepted behavior, in which the thought of the sin has completely disappeared into the background.
 A lie for good must be possible, the figures must be filled in slightly differently to give a rosier picture than the reality is, we should not make a big deal of doing that.

 Sometimes we come into contact with such people without knowing it.
 Then we will be defiled and we need to be cleansed.
 In practical terms, this is only possible if we become aware of it.
 It may be that we don’t immediately realize it, but we still feel that something is not right in what we have heard or seen.
 Therefore it is good to say it with David and to pray: “Who can discern [his] errors?
 Acquit me of hidden [faults]“ (Psa 19:1212Who can discern [his] errors?
 Acquit me of hidden [faults].